top of page

 Nursery News

-2024: a few figures
+A few figures

-Last year the Nursery donated $3723.00 worth of plants to community groups.
+Last year (2024)the Nursery donated $3723.00 worth of plants to community groups.
 Nursery members donated approximately $22, 933.00 worth of volunteer hours on collecting seed and cuttings, propagating, working on our display garden, selling our plants at the markets and opshop, administration and collecting essential supplies from the mainland.

 A selection of our plants for sale